Angie-newbie/Angie-newbie/README.md

 ## Hi there 👋
 #- 🔭 I’m currently working on ...FullStockDevelop:)

-#- 🌱 I’m currently learning ...Frontend
+#- 🌱 I’m currently learning ...Database

 <!--
 **Angie-newbie/Angie-newbie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.